LogtalkDotOrg/logtalk.org/_posts/2020-04-23-building-trust-on-property-based-testing.md

 yes
 ```

-Edge cases are tested before the QuickCheck implementation switches to
+Edge cases are tested before the [QuickCheck](https://logtalk3.readthedocs.io/en/latest/devtools/lgtunit.html#quickcheck)
+implementation switches to
 generating random tests.
 Their use is controlled by the `ec(Boolean)`
-option for the `quick_check/2-3` predicates and test dialects, Its
+option for the `quick_check/2-3` predicates and [test dialects](https://logtalk3.readthedocs.io/en/latest/devtools/lgtunit.html#test-dialects).
-default value is `true`.
+Its default value is `true`.
 It can be set to `false` in those rares cases
 where for some reason we want to disable the use of edge cases.

 When the default edge cases don't provide the necessary coverage, e.g.